dhruvpathak9305/OctopusFinanceAiAdvisor/docs/uploads/HDFC/README.md

 ---

-## 🚀 First Upload Instructions
+## 🚀 Upload New Month Instructions

-When ready to upload your first HDFC statement:
+When ready to upload a new HDFC statement:

 1. **Create month folder:**
    ```bash